Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 2. Technology

-We live in an age of technology and are constantly distracted, making it difficult to concentrate.
+We live in an age of technology and are constantly distracted, making concentrating difficult.
 The advent of technology has brought social media, mobile devices, and many more screens into our lives, which keeps us from the things that matter.

 Today, more than 40% of people spend their day on mobile devices or computers.
-This is a very unhealthy level.
+This is a very unhealthy level and is a big reason you can’t focus at work.

 3. It’s not what you like to do